-- 4.32 SDLP Policy ENV1 and the Developer Contributions Supplementary Planning Document set out the criteria for when contributions towards education, healthcare and waste and recycling are required.
-North Yorkshire County Council Education they have confirmed that, as the number of dwellings is not known at this stage, it is not possible for them to confirm whether a contribution is required towards education provision or not.
-It would be prudent to include a requirement for a policycompliant contribution in a Section 106 Agreement at this stage.
+- 4.33 SDLP Policy ENV1 and the Developer Contributions Supplementary Planning Document set out the criteria for when contributions towards education, healthcare and waste and recycling are required.
+North Yorkshire County Council Education have confirmed that no contribution is required towards education provision as the application falls below the relevant threshold for seeking contributions.
 With respect to healthcare, no response has been received from the Vale of York CCG and no contribution is being requested.
-With respect to Waste and Recycling a contribution of £65 per dwelling would be required and this would therefore be secured in a Section 106 Agreement. - 4.33 CS Policies SP15 and SP16 seek to promote development that is sustainable, addresses climate change and improves resource efficiency.
-An appropriately worded condition is included in the recommendation to ensure compliance with these policies.
+With respect to Waste and Recycling a contribution of £65 per dwelling would be required and this would therefore be secured in a Section 106 Agreement. - 4.34 CS Policies SP15 and SP16 seek to promote development that is sustainable, addresses climate change and improves resource efficiency.
+An appropriately worded condition is included in the recommendation to ensure compliance with these policies